geniuswebtools/genius-ksdk/docs/README.md

 - Does **NOT** work with the Legacy XML-RPC API

 ## Usage
-Load the library into your PHP code:
+Load the library into your PHP code.
+The lirary contains generic CRUD methods that can be used to make requests to most of the Keap API.
+- create()
+- read()
+- update()
+- detele()

 ```php
 require_once '/src/genius-ksdk.php';